Virtual Power Plant (VPP) Demonstrations

-AEMO is establishing a framework to allow VPPs to demonstrate their capability to deliver services in contingency FCAS and energy markets.
+AEMO has established a framework to allow VPPs to demonstrate their capability to deliver services in contingency FCAS and energy markets.
 The VPP Demonstrations will allow participating VPPs to trial a new specification to deliver contingency FCAS, and AEMO will observe how VPPs respond to energy market price signals as non-scheduled resources.
 By trialling VPP operations while their aggregated fleets remain of a small scale, the VPP Demonstrations aim to inform the effective integration of VPPs into the NEM before they reach large scale.

 The VPP Demonstrations aim to: